aprilxyc/coding-interview-practice/README.md

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.
 The first thing about recursion is DO NOT THINK about all the steps in recursion.
 This is the Big Recursive Idea.

+#### Annoying Mistakes
+- Remember to check that you are returning the index and not the actual number, vice versa
+- Remember to take care of edge cases where there is 1 or no elements
+- Remember to check the case where a certain requirement does not exist (e.g. a question about a sorted array - remmeber to take into account when the array is not sorted)